yesworkflow-org/yw-prototypes/README.md

 #### 6. Mark up and analyze your own script

 You should now be able to add YW comments to your own data processing script and analyze your script using the YesWorkflow prototype.
-Note that the prototype has limitations that will be addressed in future releases (see **7** below).

 ##### Delimit your script with `@begin` and `@end` comments